psanan/swiss-german-english/README.txt

 d Schtund : the hour
 d Minute : the minute
 d Sekunde : the second

-Schiii fare : to ski
+Schii fare : to ski
 wandäre : to hike
 poschte : to do grocery (?)
 sörfe : to do windsurfing